 CARLTON (CARL) K. ERICKSON, a research scientist, has been studying the effects of alcohol on the brain for over 45 years.
 Carl received his Bachelor’s degree from Ferris State College in 1961 and his Ph.D. degree in pharmacology from Purdue University in 1965.
 He has held tenured teaching and research positions at The University of Kansas (1965-1977) and The University of Texas (1978-present).
-He presently is Pfizer Centennial Professor of Pharmacology and Toxicology, Associate Dean for Research and Graduate Studies, and Director of the Addiction Science Research and Education Center in the College of Pharmacy at the University of Texas at Austin.
+He presently is Pfizer Centennial Professor of Pharmacology and Toxicology, and holds the titles of Special Assistant to the Dean and Director of the Addiction Science Research and Education Center in the College of Pharmacy at the University of Texas at Austin.
 He holds memberships in the American Society for Pharmacology and Experimental Therapeutics (ASPET), the Research Society on Alcoholism (RSA), the College on Problems of Drug Dependence (CPDD), and the American Society of Addiction Medicine (ASAM).
 He is a member of the Board of Directors of the Texas Research Society on Alcoholism, and a member of the Science Advisory Panel and the Board of Governors of the Graduate Program of Hazelden Betty Ford Foundation in Center City, Minnesota.

 Carl is broadly knowledgeable about the neurobiology of alcohol and other drugs, since he is an active scientist and publisher of over 300 scientific and professional articles.
 He is also co-editor of the book, Addiction Potential of Abused Drugs and Drug Classes (Haworth Press, 1990), and co-author of Your Brain on Drugs (Hazelden, 1996).
 He is the author of The Science of Addiction: From Neurobiology to Treatment (W.W.
 Norton, 2007), which won a University of Texas Hamilton Book Award in 2008; Addiction Essentials: The Go-to Guide for Clinicians and Patients (W.W.
 Norton, 2011); and co-author of Drugs, The Brain, and Behavior (Routledge, 2013).
 He is a Field Editor and Highlights Editor of the scientific journal Alcoholism: Clinical and Experimental Research.
 He has participated in the Professionals in Residence program at the Betty Ford Center in Rancho Mirage, CA and is a recipient of the Betty Ford Center Visionary Award (2000).
 He is also the recipient of the 2003 Pat Fields SECAD Award, the 2004 Fred French Award for Educational Achievement, the Nelson J. Bradley Award for Lifetime Achievement (2007), the John P. McGovern Award for Excellence in Medical Education (2009), and the Annual Award from the American Society of Addiction Medicine (2013).
 (The last award was given “for expanding the frontiers of the field of addiction medicine and broadening our understanding of the addiction process, through research and innovation.”)